-Fortunately, dreams like that are commonplace amongst those sitting in room H106, and the man behind those ubiquitous posters of beautiful islands and planes is none other than Sr. Cose.
+Fortunately, dreams like that are commonplace amongst those sitting in room H106, and the man behind those ubiquitous posters of beautiful islands and planes is none other than Brian Cose, known to students as Sr. Cose.
 A graduate of USD with a master’s degree in International Relations, Sr. Cose spent his earliest years in beautiful San Diego, meeting various characters such as Zeno and Xyxisis, who he frequently uses as translation examples for homework.
 Sr. Cose is fluent in a multitude of languages, including Greek, Hebrew, Russian, Armenian, Chinese, and Spanish, and is currently learning Finnish, among others.
 His talent in learning new languages certainly rubs off onto his students through his use of fun phrases like “flip it real good” to explain rather difficult grammatical concepts, a technique proven to help tremendously on exams.

 “I don’t know how I’d survive AP Spanish,” claims senior Jessica Ngo, who had him for Spanish II, “without knowing how to ‘flip it real good.’”
 Fun phrases are characteristic of his class, as are elaborate poster assignments that go along with nearly every chapter, the best of which serve as added backdrops to the foreign language department’s ocean villa.